 According to a research by CEB, 57% of purchasing decision is made before a potential customer contacts a vendor.
 This means you have very little control over nearly two-thirds of the sales lifecycle.
 The one sure way to make sure that you can increase your chances is to invest in user-centered design and development to make the customer feel wanted by addressing their needs and pain-points.
 If a customer fails to notice a feature, or a promotion that the business has invested heavily in, the results will not be seen.
 On the contrary, making it easy for the user to search for information or a product and positioning elements in locations that they anticipate will increase the likelihood for customer contact or a product sale.

 3. Superior Product Quality

-Any design process that takes into account the needs of the users, involves users during the development, and values inputs from stakeholders is bound to result in better quality output as opposed to a design process that fails to do so.
+Any design process that takes into account the needs of the users, involves them during the development, and values inputs from stakeholders is bound to result in better quality output as opposed to a design process that fails to do so.
 It is hard to substitute inputs from ‘real’ users with assumptions about their preferences.
-Testing always helps.
+Usability testing always helps.

 Customers will be willing to pay a premium when they are confident that they will get what they expect and more.
 They are willing to work with and stay loyal to companies that can satisfy their current needs and build products that anticipate and address their future concerns.

 User-centered design is often associated with increased productivity and reduced training costs.
 If a website, app or a product is intuitive and users can readily learn or understand what to do and where to look for a feature or piece of information, their external dependence is greatly reduced.